EnzoR90/Enzo_Portfolios_Repository/HumanRightsIndexHW34.md

 The central theme that I gathered from the feedback I received, is on the storyline of my sketches.
 It seemed that my narrative is faint and that it needs to be emphasized.
 It got me thinking of finding a different angle that I can point towards.
 Aside from the storyline that I want to share, I also want to provide impact on the data considering its social relevance and importance.
 Another area that I need to address is on clarity, since not everyone is a political scientist and in the policy realm, my visualization must convey information that will be comprehensible to the general public.

 Cognizant of all of these, my solution to the redesign conundrum is to dissect the plentiful data I possess.
 I decided to single in one year which is 2022 and look at the top 10 countries with the highest and lowest HRI.
 Here, I wanted to show the gap between the top 10 and bottom 10 countries, and to show the region that fosters the most and lowest Human Rights.
 For the visualization design, I chose treemap using tableau since I wanted a simple yet easily understandable design.
 With the treemap design, I am able to present the top and low buckets that corresponds to their respective HRI succinctly.
 I am also able to provide more information on the HRI to benefit the audience that are not familiar with the topic, but in a way that are not text heavy yet the impact of the information is I believe achieved.
-Consistent with my hitherto visualization, my color palette is neutral and tends to favor blue and green.
+Consistent with my hitherto data visualizations, my color palette is neutral and tends to favor blue and green.

 <div class='tableauPlaceholder' id='viz1695180202720' style='position: relative'><noscript><a href='#'><img alt='2022 Top 10 Countries with the Highest and Lowest Human Rights Index (HRI)HRI pertains to being free from government torture, political killings, and forced labor; property rights; and freedoms of movement, religion, expression, and association. ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;20&#47;2022HRIVisualization&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='2022HRIVisualization&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;20&#47;2022HRIVisualization&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>